> Brief Introduction of Rare Earth Metals

 Yttrium: Atomic weight 39.
 Used in superconductors and exotic light sources.

 Cerium: Atomic weight 58.
-Makes an excellent oxidizer, used in oil cracking during petroleum refining and is used for yellow color in ceramics and glass.
+Makes an excellent oxidizer, used in oil cracking during petroleum refining, and is used for the yellow color in ceramics and glass.

 Europium: Atomic weight 63.
 Makes colored phosphors, lasers, and mercury-vapor lamps.